Forearm Brace

 • Soft tissues around the joint (capsule, ligaments, muscles) that become irritable when stretched or jolted.

-A brace can help by supporting and guiding joints so they work within a smaller, steadier range – not fully bent or fully straight – especially when you know they will be under more demand.
+It’s easy to overlook how small changes in joint position can affect comfort.
+A brace can help by supporting and guiding the joints so they move within a smaller, steadier range – not fully bent or fully straight – especially when you know they’ll be under more demand.

-When you position our long brace along the forearm:
+When you position the long brace along the forearm:

-• The rigid splints help guide the wrist and forearm joints through a more predictable arc, which can reduce sudden, sharp changes in joint position that cause jarring.
+• The rigid splints help guide the wrist and forearm joints through a more predictable arc, reducing sudden, sharp changes in joint position that can cause jarring.

 • Deep wrist flexion or extension can be limited when the brace is worn closer to the wrist, easing pressure on thinned cartilage at the ends of the radius and wrist bones.